HomeDing/homeding.github.io/boards/esp32c3/index.md

   RISC-V based SoC that can replace ESP8266 boards.
 ---

-{% from 'macros.njk' import imgCard %}
+{% from 'macros.njk' import imageCards with context %}

 The ESP32-C3 variant of the ESP32 is supported by the espressif ESP32 Board package and by the Homeding library.